witchy-mutant/blog/_posts/2015-12-31-My-Dream-Job.markdown

 And I'm probably wrong here, there are *countless* ways of getting there.

-It's important though that job supports it and rewards it.
-One reward that comes to my mind is that you build better products/tools because of a deeper knowledge you have.
+It's important though that job supports self-development and rewards it.
+One reward that comes to my mind is that you are encouraged and allowed to build better products/tools because of a deeper or wider knowledge you have.

 4. Inspiring people & supportive team
 ---